 This article is the second of a three-part series about the FTG framework – a web analytics model designed with the websites of public institutions in mind.
-The framework was created by Toon Vuursteen, a Dutch thought leader in digital analytics for the public sector, now supporting the digital transformation of Deloitte Netherlands’ clients.
+The framework was created by Toon Vuursteen, a Dutch thought leader in digital analytics for the public sector, now supporting the digital transformation of GBBO, an agency specialized in researching and optimizing online governance service channels.

 The series presents how adopting the model allows public institutions to: